 The minor in English Writing is available to students pursuing any of the University's bachelor's degree programs other than English Writing, Literature, and Publishing.
 Required courses:

+a course .0.

-COM 213 Transmedia Storytelling ENG 305 Literary Editing and Publishing
+COM 213 Transmedia Storytelling

+ENG 305 Literary Editing and Publishing
-ENG 201 Survey of British Literature II

-ENG 204 Survey of American Literature
+ENG 201 Survey of British Literature II ENG 204 Survey of American Literature